- History and Timeline

 Armor — ANBU armor consists of a hard-plated, fabric covered vest in bone white, and matching arm guards that cover the forearms.
 Under this they wear a black, sleeveless, high-necked top, black tactical trousers, and boots.

-Hitai-ate — A headband with a metal plate attached.
+Hitai-ate — A headband with a metal plate attached, also known as a “forehead protector.”
 Worn only by ninja, the metal plate carries the insignia of the ninja’s village, and is obtained when they graduate from their respective ninja academies.
 If the insignia is scratched through with one broad line, it’s an indicator that the wearer has forsworn his or her village.

 Scrolls — Another method of working jutsu.
 Chakra can be channeled through scrolls to create, summon, contain, or seal specific things.